-Inspired by volunteer lock keepers, and created by award-winning designer Chris Myers, our garden features a full-size canal, a vegetable patch, wild flowers and a woodland.
+Inspired by volunteer lock keepers, and created by award-winning designer Chris Myers, our garden featured a full-size canal, a vegetable patch, wild flowers and a woodland.

-Our garden will be celebrated as a 'Show Garden' at this year's BBC Gardeners' World Live between 13 - 16 June at the Birmingham NEC.
+Our garden was celebrated as a 'Show Garden' at this year's BBC Gardeners' World Live between 13 - 16 June at the Birmingham NEC and scooped a Silver Merit Royal Horticultural Society (RHS) medal.

 We're excited to share with you the garden design itself and how the designer, Chris Myers was inspired by our waterways.